wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     }
     </pre>

     If not defined as "required", TFSec issues its <a target="_blank" href="https://aquasecurity.github.io/tfsec/v1.28.1/checks/aws/ec2/enforce-http-token-imds/">"aws_instance should activate session tokens for Instance Metadata Service."</a> error.
-Trend Micro also issues a <a target="_blank" href="https://www.trendmicro.com/cloudoneconformity/knowledge-base/aws/EC2/require-imds-v2.html">similar error</a>.
+Similar errors are also issued by <a target="_blank" href="https://www.trendmicro.com/cloudoneconformity/knowledge-base/aws/EC2/require-imds-v2.html">Trend Micro</a> and <a target="_blank" href="https://blog.checkpoint.com/2020/12/07/aws-instance-metadata-service-imds-best-practices/">Checkpoint</a> scanners.

-    PROTIP: The Terraform module defaults to "http_tokens = optional", so the setting must be specified in your <tt>main.tf</tt> file.
+    PROTIP: The Terraform module defaults to <tt>http_tokens = optional</tt>, so the setting must be <strong>explicitly specified</strong> in your <tt>main.tf</tt> file.

     PROTIP: The "required" setting is also required for use by Nitro instances which process IPv6 addresses.
 So these AWS IAM and Organizational SCP (Service Control Policies) condition keys